 "1769 / Hoc / Est Solum Sepulchrale / Alexandri Knox / Cervisiarii in Vico / Crawfordsdyke / Patet / In longitudinem Octo / In latitudinem totidem / Hoc est / Sexaginta quatuor / quadratos Pedes".

-There is a raised "E" over one word: "Cer(E)visiarii" (in other writings, the word is sometimes spelled with the "e", and sometimes without).
+There is a raised "E" over one word: "Cer(E)visiarii" (elsewhere, that Latin word is sometimes spelled with the "e", and sometimes without).
 Because the gravestones have, like the church itself, been relocated, the inscription appears to describe a tomb that is no longer there; in my translation: "This alone is the sepulchre of Alexander Knox, brewer in the village of Crawfordsdyke.
 It extends eight (feet) in length, and exactly as many in width, in other words, sixty-four square feet."

 [For another view of the stone, see David W. Edgar's page – Link

 – on the kirkyard.
 That page has photographs of many more old gravestones than I have submitted, and gives their inscriptions; it also interprets the symbols that appear on some of them.]

 The stone identifies Knox as a brewer or maltman ("cervisiarius" or "cerevisiarius", a non-Classical word: compare the Spanish "cerveza").
 His brewery was in the village of Crawfordsdyke; that area, now called Cartsdyke, has been subsumed by Greenock, of which it is presently a suburb.
 The inscription seems to place emphasis on the tomb's area, but the reason for this is not clear.